xiaoxiaoc1/Vibrational-control-of-an-inverted-pendulum-with-periodically-switching/README.md

 # Simulation codes
-Vib_Controller: run it for system trajectories of simulations.
+Vib_Controller: run it to generate system trajectories in the simulations.

 SystemDynamics: dynamics model is defined here.

-ParametersSheet: include parameters used in simulations.
+ParametersSheet: include parameters used in the simulations.

 SwitchingSignal: define the switching signal used.